blueripple/blueripple-research/br-2021-NewMaps/posts/PA_StateLeg/inputs/post_intro.md

 but most are safe D or safe R.  We model every district but we only present results for “interesting” districts:

-    1. Either model sees the district as between R+5 and D+5.
+1. BR model sees the district as between R+5 and D+5.
+2. Dave’s Redistricting sees the district as between R+3 and D+3.
-    2. One model sees the district as D+5 or higher and the other as R+5 or higher.
+3. BR model sees the district as D+5 or more but Dave’s sees it as R+3 or more.
+4. BR model sees the district as R+5 or more but Dave’s sees it as D+3 or more.

 We drop the rest of the districts because the tables would get too long and the charts too crowded.